Responsible Gambling Institutions in Ireland

 - When the urges are confronted on the spot, it can prevent relapse

-- A free phone call may be all the gambler needs to be linked with a suitable responsible gambling institution afterwards
+- A free phone call may be all the gambler needs to be linked with a suitable, responsible gambling institution afterwards

-Is Gambling Considered a Mental Illness?
+Does Gambling Count as a Mental Illness?

 Gambling in itself is not an illness.
 Most players can enjoy this form of entertainment without any repercussions over their life.